Dejan Bodiroga: Italy (1992–1996)

-The summer of 1995 was an important milestone for Bodiroga.
-He became part of the great FR Yugoslavia squad that was making its comeback after years of international exile.
-The team was loaded with stars like Aleksandar Đorđević, Vlade Divac, Žarko Paspalj, Danilović and Savić.
-Together, they won the gold in one of the most spectacular finals in EuroBasket history against a Lithuania that featured the likes of Arvydas Sabonis, Šarūnas Marčiulionis, Rimas Kurtinaitis, and Artūras Karnišovas.
+The summer of 1995 Bodiroga joined FR Yugoslavia squad that returned after years of international exile.
+The team included players such as Aleksandar Đorđević, Vlade Divac, Žarko Paspalj, Danilović and Savić.
+Yugoslavia won the gold medal in the EuroBasket finals against Lithuania that featured the likes of Arvydas Sabonis, Šarūnas Marčiulionis, Rimas Kurtinaitis, and Artūras Karnišovas.

 That same summer, Bodiroga was drafted by the Sacramento Kings in the 1995 NBA draft (second round, #51 overall).
 One year later, the Kings selected his younger countryman Peja Stojaković.
 However, unlike Stojaković, Bodiroga declined the offer to play in the NBA, choosing instead to remain in Europe.
 In 1995–96, Bodiroga won his first trophy in Milan, but the Korać Cup was again lost, this time to Efes Pilsen.

 In the league, Bodiroga led the way with 23.3 points per game in 32 regular season matches.
 During the playoffs, they beat Virtus 3–1 in the semi-finals (Danilovic left for the Miami Heat in the summer), and Teamsystem Bologna led by Myers, Đorđević and Alessandro Frosini.
 He took his place in the FR Yugoslav national team for the 1996 Olympics in Atlanta and he brought home a silver medal, with Dream Team III winning the gold.